vuejs/vue-jsx-vapor/docs/index.md

     details: Support functional components or defined by defineComponent.
   - icon: ⚙️
     title: ESLint
-    details: Provide an ESLint plugin for vue-jsx-vapor to automatically fix code.
+    details: Provide an ESLint plugin for vue-jsx-vapor to automatically format code.
 ---